paulhewett/assistivetech-wheelchair-stability/README.md

 This system can be sued to measure wheelchair static stability.
 The design's being published to allow better community development and feedback.

-You can use [https://paulhewett.github.io/assistivetech-wheelchair-stability/](these pages to see the instructions and to calculate theoretical stability) based on scale measurement data.
+You can use [https://paulhewett.github.io/assistivetech-wheelchair-stability/] (these pages to see the instructions and to calculate theoretical stability) based on scale measurement data.

 I've currently just posted a version developed some years ago, with a view to some development soon.
 It is still a work in progress, so do bear with!